vub/team/gitlab.md

 Dwarvesf uses **self-host Gitlab** as version control system.
 We do have some conventions that every team member should follow.

+# Terms
-Some definitions we are using in our process:
+Some terms we are using in our process.

-# Issue
+## Issue
 We use issues as the smallest object in management.
 Issues fall into serveral kinds:

 Type: